Aller au contenu

 Many countries have abolished this tax

-Once again, France is totally at odds with the rest of the world.
-Since the beginning of the 2000s.
-15 out of 35 OECD countries have abolished inheritance taxes, including Portugal (2004), Sweden (2005), Russia (2005), Austria (2008), the Czech Republic (2014) and Norway (2014).
-Italy also abolished them in 2001 before reintroducing them in 2006 at a very low rate.
+Once again, France finds itself totally out of step with the rest of the world.
+Since the early 2000s.
+15 of the 35 OECD countries have abolished inheritance taxes, including Portugal (2004), Sweden (2005), Russia (2005), Austria (2008), the Czech Republic (2014) and Norway (2014).
+Italy also abolished inheritance taxes in 2001, before reintroducing them in 2006 at a very low rate.

-A trend explained by economic and moral reasons
+A trend for economic and moral reasons

 Source